Addiction as Mental Illness

 The integration of principles and associated techniques from multiple therapeutic approaches is a necessary practice in personalizing treatment.
 Diversity of effective intervention strategies acknowledges the diversity in individual experiences, needs and limitations.
-Perhaps most importantly, we strive to empower individuals through the establishment of a collaborative client-counsellor relationship, built on unconditional empathy, respect and acceptance.
+Perhaps most importantly, we strive to empower individuals through the establishment of a collaborative client-counsellor relationship, built on unconditional empathy, respect and acceptances

 Our clinical program is founded on the principles of cognitive-behavioural therapy, an intervention method whose significant effectiveness is indicated by widespread research findings.
 In addition to classical CBT training, we often apply other treatment processes that have also been studied and supported with regards to rehabilitation from addiction and potential co-occurring mental illness.